Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Jurisdiction-Aware AI

-Anthropic Claude AI delivers analysis calibrated to your sector, capital base, and jurisdiction.
+AI assistance proposes analysis tailored to the sector, capital base, and jurisdiction, subject to human review, adjustment, and sign-off.
 A bank in Montenegro receives CBCG-framed guidance.
 A bank in Croatia receives DORA and HNB context.
 A public body in Germany receives NIS2 and BSI framing.
 44 European jurisdictions mapped — regulatory references serve as context and benchmark, never a compliance checklist.

 44 Jurisdictions Anthropic Claude Regulatory Context Local Regulators